 So I really, really believe in the saying “Keep It Simple, Sweetie!” when it comes to health and herbs.
-There is no reason to struggle to remember to take a swig of icky extract or down a handful of pills when it’s quite simple to make something beautiful and delicious that you will actually want to eat or drink- like this simple and refreshing lavender and tulsi recipe from my book!
+There is no reason to struggle with icky tasting extracts or down a handful of pills when it’s quite simple to make something beautiful and delicious that you will actually want to eat or drink- like this simple and refreshing lavender and tulsi recipe from my book!

 Tulsi is one of my favorite adaptogens for several reasons, not the least of them that it actually tastes pretty good on it's own, either fresh or dried.
 It's also very easy to grow at home from seeds, which makes it perfect for DIY herbalists such as ourselves.

-I started seeds in the garden this year, but there was/is a really bad drought.
-So I rescued a few plants, potted them up, and searched for a spot where they would be happier since it was looking a little wilty in the garden.
+I started tulsi seeds in the garden this year, but there was a really bad drought.
+So I rescued a few plants, potted them up, and searched for a spot where they would be happier since they were looking droopy in the garden.
 Honestly, nothing seems to phase it, considering that everything else in the garden pretty much gave up.

-Plus, most plants sulk when you transplant them, but my tulsi put on about another inch of growth once I moved it to the pot!
+Most plants sulk when you transplant them, but my tulsi put on about another inch of growth once I moved it to the pot!
 I'll be bringing mine inside to overwinter, but several of my friends just grow it as an annual.
-Bonus points: it will sometimes even reseed itself.
+Bonus points: it sometimes reseeds itself.

 So this sparkling water recipe features tulsi and one of my other favorite herbs, lavender.
-Which I don't have as much luck growing, mainly because our soil is too heavy, but I digress.
 Like the tulsi in my garden, this drink is at home pretty much anywhere.

 So we know I love it, but what’s for you to love about it?
 First, it’s an enchanting pale green.
 Because of my grey backdrop, my photos look more blue, but here’s a peek at the real color.
 And yes, that’s my cat trying to take a sip.